Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: System Design

 We are interested here in \textit{interactions} (via reactions, comments, and guestbooks) between registered CaringBridge authors.
-Adopting the terminology used by Levonian et al.~\cite{levonian_patterns_2021}, an \textit{initiation} is the first interaction between an author and a site on which they are not an author.
+An \textit{initiation} is the first interaction between an author and a site on which they are not an author.
 In assessing demand for a peer recommendation intervention, we consider the volume of inter-author communication on CaringBridge, studied in detail by Levonian et al.~\cite{levonian_patterns_2021}.
-Between 2010 and 2021, 275K authors initiated with other authors, more than 32.3\% of all 852K authors active during that period; this interaction occurs despite minimal existing discovery features to facilitate finding peers.\footnote{While CaringBridge offers a search feature, authors use this tool to find \textit{specific} authors, not for general searches for e.g. particular health conditions (see Appendix \ref{app:sec:search}).}
+Between 2010 and 2021, 275K authors initiated with other authors, more than 32.3\% of all 852K authors active during that period; this interaction occurs despite minimal existing discovery features to facilitate finding peers.\footnote{While CaringBridge offers a search feature, authors use this tool to find \textit{specific} authors, not for general searches for e.g. particular health conditions (see Appendix \ref{app:sec:search}).} Further, there is associational evidence---detailed in Appendix~\ref{app:sec:assocational_peer_behavior_change}---that interactions from peer authors change author behavior.
+Sites that receive at least one interaction from a peer author will publish on CaringBridge for a median of 3.2 additional months (with 6 additional updates) compared to sites that receive only interactions from non-author visitors.
+Staying longer on CaringBridge is associated with benefits to authors~\cite{ma_write_2017}; a peer recommendation intervention aims to induce these positive author behavior changes by causing more peer interaction.